- > What Apple Watches does Apple sell?

 In the case of the Series 7 and the SE you can choose whether you want to pay extra for cellular connectivity, or if you're happy with GPS only.
 There is currently no cellular version of the Series 3 (unless you buy a second-hand device).

 Is now a good time to buy an Apple Watch?

 Apple generally launches new watches in the autumn so it was no surprise when Apple announced the Apple Watch Series 7 in September 2021.
-However, there is as yet no guidance on when the 7th generation Apple Watch will be available to buy.
-It seems that Apple has encountered manufacturing problems with the new design.
-We expect it will be on sale in time for Christmas 2021 though.
+The 7th generation Apple Watch is now available to buy (delivery from 15 October 2021).
+There are reports that Apple has encountered manufacturing problems with the new design so it is possible there will be low stock.